0ki/fengoffice_old/fengoffice_/readme.txt

 	Since 3.4.2.20
     ----------------
     bugfix: When completing a repetitive task, sometimes not all original subscribers were added to the next task.
+    bugfix: mail plugin installer does not add default permissions in members where users already have permissions.
+	bugfix: new addToSharingTable function does not adds to the table the mail account owners when adding an email.
+	bugfix: when viewing e-mail company addresses are not recognized when the company is in the system.

 	Since 3.4.2.18
     ----------------